libasoles/fullstack-assessment/README.md

 ### Try it out

-Head to `http://localhost:3000` to see the application running.
+Head to [http://localhost:3000](http://localhost:3000) to see the application running.

-Head to `http://localhost:3001/api` to see the API running (handshake message).
+Head to [http://localhost:3001/api](http://localhost:3001/api) to see the API running (handshake message).

 ## Database ER Diagram

 A note about `Address`.
-I first started modeling it as a separate table, which I found reasonable given that dates are composed by many parts.
-But finally I rolled it back to a `varchar`, since a new table would lead to a rabbit hole (another table for cities, another table for states, another for the country).
-There's nothing in the mockups or requirements mentioning the desired address format.
-So I decided to focus on the explicit tasks.
+I first started modeling it as a separate table, which I found reasonable given that addresses are composed by many parts.
+But finally I rolled it back to a `varchar`, since a new table would lead to a rabbit hole (extra tables for cities, states, countries).
+There's nothing in the mockups or requirements mentioning the desired address format or completeness.
+So I decided to focus on the explicit tasks and leave this as text field.

 ![ER Diagram](ERDiagram.png)